ShenWang9202/SysId/README.md

-# Ordinary least-squares estimation for partially observed LTI systems
+# Ordinary least-squares (OLS) for estimating partially observed LTI systems

 This repository contains MATLAB scripts that implement the numerical examples in the following paper: